CloudLabs-AI/MS-900-Lab-Content/Module 1: Intro to Microsoft 365 Admin Center.md

    ![](Images/img13.png)

-1. In the admin centers page select **Exchange**.
+1. In the admin center page select **Exchange**.
 This will redirect you to Exchange admin center page.

    ![](Images/img149.png)